-- 1. Subject to Article 18a, the competent authority of a Member State may take the measure referred to in paragraphs 2 or 3, where all of the following conditions are fulfilled: - (a) there are adverse events or developments which constitute a serious threat to financial stability or to market confidence in the Member State or in one or more other Member States; - (b) the measure is necessary to address the threat. - 2.
-The competent authority of the Member State may prohibit or impose conditions relating to natural or legal persons entering into: - (a) a short sale; - (b) a transaction other than a short sale which creates, or relates to, a financial instrument and the effect or one of the effects of that transaction is to confer a financial advantage on the natural or legal person in the event of a decrease in the price or value of another financial instrument
+- 1. Subject to Article 18a, the competent authority of a Member State may take the measure referred to in paragraph 2 where all of the following conditions are fulfilled: - (a) there are adverse events or developments which constitute a serious threat to financial stability or to market confidence in the Member State concerned or in one or more other Member States; - (b) the measure is necessary to address the threat and will not have a detrimental effect on the efficiency of financial markets which is disproportionate to its benefits.

-4. A measure taken under paragraph 2 (...) may apply to transactions concerning all financial instruments, financial instruments of a specific class or a specific financial instrument.
+- 2. The competent authority of a Member State may prohibit or impose conditions relating to natural or legal persons entering into: - (a) a short sale; or - (b) a transaction other than a short sale which creates, or relates to, a financial instrument and the effect or one of the effects of that transaction is to confer a financial advantage on the natural or legal person in the event of a decrease in the price or value of another financial instrument. - 4.
+A measure taken under paragraph 2 may apply to transactions concerning all financial instruments, financial instruments of a specific class or a specific financial instrument.
 The measure may apply in circumstances, or be subject to exceptions, specified by the competent authority.
 Exceptions may in particular be specified to apply to market making activities and primary market activities.